Skip to content Skip to footer

 Christo du Toit

-Christo’s style relies on the unpredictable process of creativity as its foundation, preferring to let the work grow and evolve spontaneously over time.
-While each new work starts with a sense of uncertainty and angst, this becomes the platform for the art to take shape and manifest.
+Christo du Toit’s style relies on the unpredictable nature of the creative process as its foundation, preferring to let each work grow and evolve spontaneously over time.
+While every new piece begins with a sense of uncertainty and angst, this emotional state becomes the platform from which the art takes shape and manifests.

 Opening Hours: